elmariofredo/Knowledge/Programing/Other/README.md

 ##❯ Kitchen Sink

-Term referencing overblown of project by trying to include any posssible feature in it... even kitchen sink :).
+Term referencing overblown of project by trying to include any possible feature in it... even kitchen sink :).

 References:
   https://bugzilla.mozilla.org/show_bug.cgi?id=122411